FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 **Action Triggers** represent specific events that occur when a user interacts with the app, such as tapping a button, selecting an option from a dropdown, or loading a new page.
 When an Action Trigger is invoked by one of these interactions, it initiates a corresponding **Action**—a task or operation that responds to the event.

-In essence, Action Triggers are the 'listeners' in your app, keeping an eye out for user interactions and signaling when it's time for your app to respond.
+In essence, Action Triggers are the '_listeners_' in your app, keeping an eye out for user interactions and signaling when it's time for your app to respond.
 By understanding and utilizing Action Triggers, you can craft a more dynamic and user-friendly application experience.

 ## Types of Action Triggers